-From the first point of enquiry with Katie Lingo, your data will be treated sensitively, privately and in accordance with General Data Protection Regulation laws.
-Katie Lingo’s registered office is 21, Springfield Close, York, YO31 1LD.
-I am registered as a data controller with the Information Commissioner’s Office under registration number ZA397111.
+From your first point of enquiry with Katie Lingo Ltd., your data will be treated sensitively, privately and in accordance with General Data Protection Regulation laws.
+Katie Lingo’s registered office is F15, The Catalyst, Baird Lane, York, YO10 5GA.
+Our company number is 12890808 and our VAT number is 381675665.
+We are registered as a data controller with the Information Commissioner’s Office under registration number ZA397111.

-I collect only the information that my website visitors/clients provide me with, which is usually:
+We collect only the information that our website visitors/clients provide me with, which is usually:

 - Full name